-We will work on social justice film projects for free!
 We think film is a powerful way to inform and inspire people in pursuit of a more fully inclusive, just, sustainable world.
 Thus, we think filmmaking is vitally important in these deeply conflicted, challenging times.
-We love working on all kinds of films, but we especially appreciate films addressing important social justice issues (e.g. racism, discrimination, class inequality, environmental issues, energy policy, ethnic and religious intolerance, gender and sexuality issues, health/healthcare, immigration, education, food justice, the importance of science, and many other issues cultural, historical, economic, political...).
-AND, while we continue to do paid filmscoring and related work, we’re also committed to doing at least some social justice oriented projects FOR FREE OR VERY LOW COST every year, as our schedule allows.
-We can do everything from composing/creating, recording, and mixing original scores for full films, to providing or altering any of our existing music and recordings for which we own the publishing rights, to finding and licensing appropriate (and sometimes free) music recorded by others, and more.
+We love working on all kinds of films, but we especially appreciate films addressing important social justice issues (e.g. racism, discrimination, class inequality, environmental issues, energy policy, ethnic and religious intolerance, gender and sexuality, health/healthcare, immigration, education, food justice, the importance of science, and many other issues cultural, historical, economic, political...).
+As a result, we’re committed to doing some social justice oriented projects FOR FREE OR VERY LOW COST every year, as our schedule allows.
+We will do everything/anything from creating, recording, and mixing new/original music for full films, to providing or altering any of our existing music and recordings for which we own the publishing rights, to finding and licensing appropriate (and sometimes free) music recorded by others, and more.
 We have relationships with lots of great musicians, and we have an extensive library of sampled and synthesized sounds.
 This allows us to work with a wide range of instruments and styles -- we've created scores with elements of traditional/Americana, rock, classical, electronic, atmospheric soundscapes, ethnic percussion, mallet instruments, urban beats, and jazz.
 And, if there's interest and budget allows, we have easy access to two excellent studios with large live rooms and top level gear and engineers (Pyramid Sound and Electric Wilburland).
 We’re also happy to help in any other ways we can – e.g., just mixing and/or preparing already recorded/mixed music for inclusion in a film mix, consulting, etc. -- for free.
 No project is too large or small.
 If you're interested in discussing possibilities, please email or give us a call.